marzeelabs/tools/packages/react-auth-amplify/README.md

-# react-auth-amplify
+# @marzee/react-auth-amplify

 > A React.js-Amplify Auth integration

-`react-auth-amplify` provides a straightforward integration for email and password authentication with AWS cognito.
+`@marzee/react-auth-amplify` provides a straightforward integration for email and password authentication with AWS cognito.
 Optionally, it integrates with Next.js.

 ## Usage